Have you thought about becoming a medical assistant? If so, you’re probably curious about the positives and negatives of this career.

 Many medical assistant certification programs are shorter in length than for other healthcare positions (registered nurse, doctor, physician’s assistant).

-MTI College has a Medical Assistant training program that is about 42 weeks in length.
+Campus, formerly known as MTI College, has a Medical Assistant training program that is about 36 weeks in length.
 After graduating from an accredited training program and earning certification, a student will be eligible for employment as a medical assistant.

 Gaining Valuable Expertise

 If you are the type of person that enjoys learning new things, being a medical assistant can leave you fulfilled.
 Medical assistants gain medical and technological expertise during their daily work.
 You will learn medical terminology, office management, the basics of physiology, as well as the latest advances in healthcare.
 There is always more to learn, including the newest lab techniques and medical procedure protocol.